rizgif/rizgif/README.md

 <h1 align="center">Hi 👋, I'm Riz Nur Saidy</h1>
-<h3 align="center">I'm a DevOps Engineer skilled in Git, Linux, Python, Jenkins, and Docker.
+<h3 align="center">I'm a DevOps Engineer skilled in Git, Linux, Python, Jenkins, Docker, Playwright, and Cucumber.
 Passionate about automation, infrastructure as code, and CI/CD, I'm currently learning AWS and will be expanding my expertise with Ansible, Terraform, Prometheus, and Grafana later on.
 I'm eager to bring my evolving skill set to a dynamic team, helping streamline software delivery and optimize scalable infrastructures.
 Let's connect!</h3>

 - 🌱 Currently learning: **AWS**.
 - 🔜 Next in line: **Ansible**, **Terraform**, **Prometheus**, and **Grafana**.